Masswear/BeyondThresholds/Report/sliding_windows_simulation_final.md

 individuals into 6 clusters with random labels from A-F, the predicted clusters did not necessarily resemble the pre-specified groups 1 to 6 (Figure 3).
 To compare performance between scenarios, we relabelled each cluster with the number of the best matching group.
+We defined the best matching group as the group with the highest representation in a given cluster.
 For example, the clusters A-F for LCMA2 in Figure 3 (bottom left panel) were relabelled to groups 3, 4, 5, 2, 1 and 6, respectively.
-If the predicted clusters did not correspond to the 6 pre-specified groups, the final number of predicted groups was smaller than 6.
+If the predicted clustersdid not correspond to the 6 pre-specified groups, the final number of predicted groups was smaller than 6.
 For example, if the majority of the individuals in both of the predicted clusters A and B belonged to group 1, both clusters A and B received the label “1”, reducing the number of identified groups to 5.

 ![**Figure 3:** Trajectory clusters generated by *kml* for one sample of 1000 individuals.
 Each of the four panels shows the result of using